Debt Consolidation ;

 1. You will get a tax deduction:

-If you have a home equity loan, you can write off part of the interest.
+If you have a home equity loan, you can write off part of the interest, especially in Alabama.
 However, you only can take the deduction if you use the money for home improvements.
 Hence, this option is more helpful than using balance transfer credit cards if you have plans to renovate your home.

 2. Home equity loans accrue lower interests: